 It’s always recommended to set up an externally-bootable Linux Distro in the USB.
 However, there are some other versions as well.
 Obviously, there are a few advantages.
 First, no matter what the default OS, you can have the same old Desktop feel you have at home.
 However, even in this case, it’s not safe to save files to device HDD.
 On the other hand, once you have booted up the external device, you have an ultra-safe way to browse, share information and explore the web without issues.

 #12.
 Check for Hardware

-More often than not, there are hardware spying methods in public PCs.
+More often than not, there are hardware spying methods on public PCs.
 It may be a simple USB stick or one adaptor connected to the keyboard.
 However routine it may be, it’s highly recommended to check computer hardware before proceeding.
-It will have huge impact on your overall safety, you bet.
+It will have a huge impact on your overall safety, you bet.
 We have seen some hardware-based key loggers in internet cafes out there.
-They aren’t easily detected, but keep stealing every key stroke you make.
+They aren’t easily detected but keep stealing every keystroke you make.